 I love to use vanilla ice cream as the topping in this patriotic dessert recipe.
 But other tasty topping ideas include whipped cream, cool whip, and cream cheese.

 Yes!
 You can prepare this dessert ahead of time in a freezer-safe casserole dish.
 Once it cools, wrap the dish with plastic wrap and then a layer of foil.
 Keep it in the freezer for up to 3 months.
-Defrost in the fridge overnight and then bake at 350°F for 30 minutes.
+Defrost in the fridge overnight, and then bake at 350°F for 30 minutes.

-Strawberry and Blueberry Cobbler Recipe
+Strawberry Blueberry Cobbler

 Equipment